SwissDataScienceCenter/renku-design-docs/README.md

 - After the pull request is approved and merged, the feature pitch or RFC should be considered for entering into the development process.

-Feature pitches should be crafted in a way that allow room for interpretation at the implementation stage.
+Feature pitches should be crafted in a way that allows room for interpretation at the implementation stage.
 As such, they should not need to be modified after they have been vetted by team leads and other stakeholders.